jear/jear/README.md

 - 👋 Hi, I’m @jear
-- 👀 I’m interested in hybrid and multi clouds services
+- 👀 I’m interested in pretty much everything IT related.
-- 🌱 I’m currently delivering value, or learning something, or pairing with someone.
+- 🌱 I’m currently delivering value, learning something, pairing with someone.
-- 💞️ I’m looking to collaborate on open cloud
+- 💞️ I’m looking to collaborate on Quantum computing
 - 📫 [How to reach me](https://www.linkedin.com/in/jerome-armand-746876/)

 <!---